 Bloom Time: Spring

-The red twig dogwood (Cornus Alba) is a shade loving shrub with very attractive variegated gray-green deciduous leaves that provide a bright light in the shaded border.
+The red twig dogwood (Cornus servicea, Cornus alba, or Cornus sanguinea) is a shade-loving shrub with very attractive variegated gray-green leaves that provide a bright light in the shaded border.

 It has insignificant white flowers in the spring, followed by white berries, but the compelling reason to plant this shrub is for the winter interest of its red stems.